artefactual/atom-docs/user-manual/import-export/export-xml.rst

 review or further action.
 For more information, see: :ref:`clipboard`.

 Any user can generate XML exports of :term:`Clipboard` results, where the format is supported.
-The XML exports, after they are generated generated, are made available for download from the :ref:`Jobs <manage-jobs>` page.
+The XML exports, after they are generated, are made available for download from the :ref:`Jobs <manage-jobs>` page.
 For public users who do not have access to the Jobs page, a notification will be displayed with a direct link to the download when the export is ready.